MaxBondABE/attempt/docs/src/policy/signal.md

-# Timeout & signal control
+# Timeout & signal predicates

-Signal and timeout predicates control how `attempt` handles commands that are terminated by signals or exceed time limits.
-These predicates are particularly useful for managing long-running processes and handling system-level interruptions.

-## Understanding signals and timeouts

-When a process is killed by a signal (such as SIGTERM, SIGKILL, or SIGINT), it does not exit with a normal status code.
-Instead, the process is terminated externally.
-Timeouts in `attempt` work by sending signals to child processes that exceed their time limit.
+## Signal patterns

+Some signal predicates attempt to match the signal number against a pattern supplied in the argument.
+The syntax for patterns is as follows.

+- Individual codes: `1`
+- Inclusive ranges: `1..5`
+- Combinations of patterns: `1,2,3,10..15`
+- Whitespace is allowed: `1, 2, 3`
+- Note that valid status codes are in the range [0, 255]

 ## Retry predicates

+### `--retry-if-timeout`

+Stop retrying if the command was killed specifically due to a timeout.
+This requires that the `--timeout` option is also specified.

-### `--stop-if-killed`
+### `--retry-if-killed`

-Retry the command if it was killed by a signal.
-This includes timeouts, since timeouts use signals to terminate processes.
+Retry if the command was killed by any signal.
+Note this implies `--retry-if-timeout`, because timeouts use signals to terminate processes.

+### `--retry-if-signal <PATTERN>`

+Retrying if the command was killed by any signal matching the given pattern.

+This is only available on Unix systems.

 ## Stop predicates

-### `--stop-if-killed`

-Stop retrying if the command was killed by any signal.
-This includes timeouts, since timeouts use signals to terminate processes.

-When this option is enabled, any command that is terminated by a signal will not be retried, regardless of what caused the signal.

 ### `--stop-if-timeout`

 Stop retrying if the command was killed specifically due to a timeout.
 This requires that the `--timeout` option is also specified.

-This is more specific than `--stop-if-killed` - it only prevents retries when the termination was caused by `attempt`'s timeout mechanism, not other signals.

-## Default behavior

-By default, `attempt` will retry commands that are killed by signals, treating them the same as commands that exit with non-zero status codes.
-This behavior can be changed using the predicates above.

-## Relationship between predicates
+### `--stop-if-killed`

-Note that `--stop-if-killed` implies `--stop-if-timeout`, since timeouts work by sending signals to terminate processes.
-If you use `--stop-if-killed`, you don't need to also specify `--stop-if-timeout`.
+Stop retrying if the command was killed by any signal.
+Note this implies `--stop-if-timeout`, because timeouts use signals to terminate processes.

+### `--stop-if-signal <PATTERN>`

+Stop retrying if the command was killed by any signal matching the given pattern.

+This is only available on Unix systems.